shangril/crero/README.md

   `materialreleasessalesagreement.txt`

-* A free html block to insert whatever you want in a banner on top of the material relase list, like a set of external links to other online shops where your products can be found, or special custom subsection of the shop you may have created.
+* A free html block to insert whatever you want in a banner on top of the material release list, like a set of external links to other online shops where your products can be found, or special custom subsection of the shop you may have created.

   `materialmenu.txt`
 `